sodascience/metasyn/docs/source/what_is_metasyn.rst

 One of the main distinguishing features of metasyn is the ability to save the model for your dataset in a standardized, human understandable and machine readable format: the Generative Metadata Format (GMF).
-The equivalent object in Python is the :class:`metasyn.MetaFrame`.
+The equivalent object in Python is the :class:`metasyn.metaframe.MetaFrame`.

 .. admonition:: Why do I need the MetaFrame or GMF file?